 This Privacy Policy is designed to be transparent, comprehensive, and accessible while maintaining the legal precision necessary to ensure compliance with applicable privacy laws across our operating jurisdictions.
 This Privacy Policy does not address the privacy practices of any third parties that we do not own, control, or are affiliated with.
-Capitalized terms not defined in this Privacy Policy will have the meaning stated in our Terms of Service
+Capitalized terms not defined in this Privacy Policy will have the meaning stated in our Terms of Service.

 By accessing or using our Services, you acknowledge and agree to the practices described in this Privacy Policy.
 If you do not agree with the practices described in this Policy, please do not use our Services.